-Our department is proud of the rich racial, ethnic and gender diversity of our faculty, staff, and students, and our leadership on diversity has earned the department countless awards.
+Our department is proud of the rich racial, ethnic, and gender diversity of our faculty, staff, and students, and our leadership on diversity has earned the department countless awards.
 Yet, we also recognize that to achieve our goals for all, we must actively strive toward becoming an anti-racist community and starting in summer 2020, we are on the journey to examine our department and ourselves with that goal in mind.
-Many of our students are also first generation students who are building toward a better future for their families.
+Many of our students are also first-generation students who are building toward a better future for their families.
 We live within a racially and ethnically diverse area that provides exciting opportunities for new cultural experiences.
-Moreover, with a Metro stop just moments from campus, our proximity to Washington, D.C., enables our students to seize opportunities for internships, research experiences, and engagement with policy makers at the federal level.
-Our department’s ongoing focus on family and health policy enables our students to work with local, state and federal representatives to foster policies that strengthen families.
+Moreover, with a Metro stop just moments from campus, our proximity to Washington, D.C., enables our students to seize opportunities for internships, research experiences, and engagement with policymakers at the federal level.
+Our department’s ongoing focus on family and health policy enables our students to work with local, state, and federal representatives to foster policies that strengthen families.

 The Department of Family Science is passionate about our shared commitment to anti-racism action, health equity, diversity and inclusion, and social justice.
 Come join us in making a difference through education, research, and policies that foster health, well-being, and quality of life for all families.